beeyev/thumbor-s3-docker/README.md

 ## Configuring Thumbor S3
 All the configuration can be done via environment variables.
 For a list of all the variables, please check [this config file](https://github.com/beeyev/thumbor-s3-docker/raw/master/docker/config/thumbor/thumbor.conf.tpl).
 Use variable names from the file as the environment variables to configure your docker container.
-Apart from variables in the config file mentioned above, there are some extra environment variables:
+Besides the variables mentioned in the above config file, there are some additional environment variables:
  - `PORT` - The port to run this Thumbor instance at.
 Default: `8888`
  - `LOG_LEVEL` - The log level to be used.
 Possible values are: `debug, info, warning, error, critical`.
 Default: `warning`
  - `NUM_PROCESSES` - Number of Thumbor processes to run.
 Possible values are: `0` - auto detect, `1` - no forks created, or set your number.
 Default: `0`